blackmann/blackmann.github.io/src/content/blog/2024-in-review.md

 ## What for 25

-What are plan for `2025`?
+What are plans for `2025`?
 This time, I have a few plans:

 - Get USSDK into business and make profit.
 - Re-attempt talent development programme.
 This time, just ran competitions.
 Details on this will come later.